kubernetes-sigs/kubespray/docs/azure-csi.md

 Before creating the instances you must first set the `azure_csi_` variables in the `group_vars/all.yml` file.

-All of the values can be retrieved using the azure cli tool which can be downloaded here: <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest>
+All values can be retrieved using the azure cli tool which can be downloaded here: <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest>

 After installation you have to run `az login` to get access to your account.